Structured Long-Term Care Liability Framework

 Standards Alignment

-Direct mapping to 42 CFR Part 483, interpretive guidance, state rules, and facility policy — so “breach” is anchored, not rhetorical.
+Direct mapping to federal regulations, interpretive guidance, state rules, and facility policy so breach analysis stays anchored rather than rhetorical.

 Framework